SabaKarimi/Sudoku-Solver-Using-Backtracking/README.md

 # Sudoku-Solver-Using-Backtracking
-It solves a Given Suduko with Backtracking Approach
+It solves a Given Sudoku with Backtracking Approach